-The analog input to the AD9246 is a differential switched capacitor SHA that has been designed for optimum performance while processing a differential input signal.
+The analog input to the AD9254 is a differential switched capacitor SHA that has been designed for optimum performance while processing a differential input signal.

-The clock signal alternately switches the SHA between sample mode and hold mode (see Figure 53).
+The clock signal alternately switches the SHA between sample mode and hold mode (see Figure 31).
 When the SHA is switched into sample mode, the signal source must be capable of charging the sample capacitors and settling within one-half of a clock cycle.
 A small resistor in series with each input can help reduce the peak transient current required from the output stage of the driving source.

 A shunt capacitor can be placed across the inputs to provide dynamic charging currents.
-This passive network creates a lowpass filter at the ADC input; therefore, the precise values are dependant upon the application.
+This passive network creates a low-pass filter at the ADC input; therefore, the precise values are dependent upon the application.

 In IF undersampling applications, any shunt capacitors should be reduced.
 In combination with the driving source impedance, these capacitors would limit the input bandwidth.
-See the AN-742 application note, the AN-827 Application Note, and the Analog Dialogue article, "Transformer-Coupled Front-End for Wideband A/D Converters" for more information.
+For more information, see Application Note AN-742, Frequency Domain Response of Switched-Capacitor ADCs; Application Note AN-827, A Resonant Approach to Interfacing Amplifiers to Switched-Capacitor ADCs; and the Analog Dialogue article, "Transformer-Coupled Front-End for Wideband A/D Converters."

-Figure 53.
+Figure 31.
 Switched-Capacitor SHA Input